Actions for a Livable Tri-Cities

 - Measure to Save Open Space for outdoor recreation.

-The Alliance is proposing that city development is done mindfully and with an awareness of the health, ecological and economic importance of environmental protections.
+STC is proposing that city development is done mindfully and with an awareness of the health, ecological and economic importance of environmental protections.
 A checklist should be part of every development plan.

 View event calendar for upcoming events, workshops or public meetings.